Synchronized coherent charge oscillations in coupled double quantum dots: Full Set of Oscillation Frequencies

-However, the dynamics of the entangled system~($U>0$) is much more complex.
-Assuming the four eigenenergies $E_\chi$ of $\tilde{H}$ in Eq.~\eqref{eq:Hred} are non-degenerate, one finds six distinct frequencies $\vert E_\chi{-}E_{\chi^\prime}\vert$ which can potentially influence the coherent oscillations.
-In Fig.~\ref{fig:4}a, we show all six possible frequencies (solid lines) as a function of the Coulomb interaction $U$, where the synchronization frequency $\omega_\text{S}$ is depicted in red and the remaining frequencies are depicted in gray.
-In the limit of large interactions $U$, four of these six frequencies increase linearly with $U$ and two become constant.
-The former four roughly correspond to those modes in which the charge oscillations are unilateral, i.e., the oscillations take place only in one DQD, while in the other DQD the electron sits still in either the left or the right quantum dot.
-The latter two cases roughly correspond to collective charge oscillations, in which the electrons oscillate either in phase (between $\ket{\text{LL}}$ and $\ket{\text{RR}}$) or in antiphase (between $\ket{\text{LR}}$ and $\ket{\text{RL}}$).
-Surprisingly, when the DQDs are connected to metallic leads, we found that only one of these six modes is singled out, namely the collective antiphase oscillation (cf. Fig.~\ref{fig:3}) with frequency $\omega_\text{S}$ (red) which can be approximated by $\omega_\text{S}\approx {\Delta_\text{T} \Delta_\text{B}}/{U}$ (red dashed line).
+However, the dynamics of the interacting system~($U>0$) is much more complex.
+Given the four nondegenerate eigenenergies $E_\chi$ with $\chi\in\{1,2,3,4\}$ of the Hamiltonian $\tilde{H}$, one finds six distinct frequencies $E_\chi{-}E_{\chi^\prime}$ with $\chi>\chi^\prime$ (assuming $E_1{<}E_2{<}E_3{<}E_4$) which can potentially influence the coherent oscillations.
+In Fig.~\ref{fig:4}a, we show all six possible frequencies (solid lines) as a function of the Coulomb interaction $U$, where the synchronization frequency $\omega_\text{S}$ [cf. Fig.~\ref{fig:3}(a)] is depicted in red and the remaining frequencies are depicted in gray.
+To understand why two frequencies approach a constant value and four increase linearly with $U$, we examine the limit of strong interactions $U$.
+There, the eigenstates $\ket{\chi}$ of $\tilde{H}$ take a particularly simple form, namely

+where corrections of order ${\cal O}(1/U)$ are neglected.
+The eigenstates $\ket{1}$ and $\ket{2}$ correspond to maximally entangled states, i.e., if the electron is left in one DQD, it is right in the other DQD.
+The respective eigenenergies are